 Before I talk about the drinks I wanted to mention the service.
 Obviously, my experience is within the first few days of Galaxy’s Edge being open so of course, things were chaotic with cast members still getting used to the guest flow etc.

 Still, service is pretty slow at times, and we found that the bartenders are so busy that you have to be really aggressive to order to get their attention.
 That’s understandable, but since there is a 45-minute limit, it can be a challenge.
 Make sure you are respectful but assertive in ordering to make the best use of your time.

 Let’s jump in and taste some of the drinks…

 The presentation of the drinks in Oga’s Cantina is awesome!
 I love the glasses they are served in, they are very sleek looking and definitely have a “space-vibe” going for them.
 Some of the drinks come in special souvenir glasses too like the Yub Nub or Cliff Dweller.

-The presentations of the actual drinks themselves is equally as impressive and almost all of them have some kind of “gimmick” to keep your attention and make you feel like you are being served something truly special.
+The presentations of the actual drinks themselves are equally as impressive and almost all of them have some kind of “gimmick” to keep your attention and make you feel like you are being served something truly special.

 Jedi Mind Trick: